ADAHafizh/adahafizh.github.io/content/projects/project5/index.md

 ## Intended Gameplay

 Two players use WASD and Arrow Keys to control the characters.
-This control scheme emphasizes the game's focus on teamwork and communication, as players must coordinate their actions closely to solve puzzles and advance the story.
++ This control scheme emphasizes the game's focus on teamwork and communication, as players must coordinate their actions closely to solve puzzles and advance the story.
 The dual-player mode is essential for the narrative and mechanics of "Soulmates".

 Players are encouraged to work together in real-time, making decisions that affect the game's outcome.
-This setup enhances the game's thematic elements of companionship and togetherness, providing a unique interactive experience.
-This is central to the concept of "Soulmates", ensuring players can experience the full depth of the game's cooperative and storytelling potential.
++ This setup enhances the game's thematic elements of companionship and togetherness, providing a unique interactive experience.

+These two aspects are central to the concept of "Soulmates", ensuring players can experience the full depth of the game's cooperative and storytelling potential.

 ##### Demo Video